Joshdb-18/Finance/README.md

 # WARNING!!! 🔴❎
-## You shouldn't use this projects as your assignment on CS50 or you risk being removed from the program
+## You shouldn't use this projects as your assignment on CS50 or you risk being removed from the program.